Qovery: superpowers for developer - multiple environments

 You can note that they have the same “project” name.
 This is the parameter to make them belong to the same project.

-On the other side, routers have different properties to properly route the traffic according to their application.
+On the other side, routers have different properties to route the traffic according to their application correctly.

 Qovery is the swiss army knife of all developers who want to deploy their application while staying focused on their code.
 No need to learn how to use AWS to deploy on it.
 Our goal is to provide the best developer experience ever.